Investors looking for the best technology stocks should consult the TSX Venture 50. Here’s an overview of the latest list.

-Quisitive Technology is a Microsoft cloud solutions provider that helps enterprises with Microsoft Azure, Microsoft Dynamics, and Microsoft 365.
-The tech company also licenses proprietary software built on Microsoft’s technology stack and has invested in proprietary software-as-a-service (SaaS) based solutions, which leverage the Microsoft cloud computing and emerging technologies.
+Quisitive Technology Solutions is a Microsoft (NASDAQ:MSFT) cloud solutions provider that helps enterprises with Microsoft Azure, Microsoft Dynamics and Microsoft 365.
+It also licenses proprietary software built on Microsoft’s technology stack and has invested in proprietary solutions based on software-as-a-service (SaaS), leveraging Microsoft’s cloud computing and emerging technologies.

 5. Converge Technology Solutions (TSX:CTS)

-Converge Technology Solutions is building a platform of Hybrid IT infrastructure providers that offer multi-cloud, blockchain, identity management, resiliency, security, and data center solutions to public and private-sector clients in Canada and the United States.
+Converge Technology Solutions is building a platform of hybrid information technology (IT) infrastructure providers that offer multi-cloud, blockchain, identity management, resiliency, security and data center solutions to public and private sector clients in Canada and the US.

-Converge Technology added Accudata Systems, Inc. to its platform in February 2021.
+Converge added Accudata Systems to its platform in February 2021.
 Accudata is an IT consulting and integration firm that has provided high-impact IT infrastructure and security solutions and services for nearly four decades.
-Through the acquisition Converge stands to benefit from Accudata’s longstanding relationships with tech giant partners such as Microsoft and Cisco Systems (NASDAQ:CSCO).
+Through the acquisition, Converge stands to benefit from Accudata’s longstanding relationships with tech giants such as Microsoft and Cisco Systems (NASDAQ:CSCO).

 Also in February 2021, Converge Technology graduated to the Toronto Stock Exchange.

 Other top TSX Venture 50 tech stocks